Skip to main content

 Tips for maximizing health and performance:

-• Bunk and water space: Ensure that there is adequate bunk and water space so that all animals have access to the nutrients necessary to achieve their intake goals.
+• Bunk and water space: Ensure that there is adequate bunk and water space so that all animals have access to the nutrients they need to achieve their intake goals.

-• High-quality forage: Strive to harvest high-quality forage in order to reduce purchased feed costs and optimize dry matter intakes.
+• High-quality forage: Strive to harvest high-quality forages in order to reduce your purchased feed costs and optimize your dry matter intakes.

-• Dry matter intakes: High dry matter intakes through several meals per day help maximize production, milk components and rumen/doe health.
+• Dry matter intakes: Encouraging high dry matter intakes by offering several meals per day will help maximize production, improve milk components and optimize the doe’s rumen and overall health.

-• Air ventilation: Good air ventilation is crucial for encouraging proper flow and comfort.
+• Air ventilation: Good air ventilation is crucial for encouraging proper air flow and promoting the goats’ comfort.

-• Mitigating heat stress: Addressing potential heat stress concerns during the summer months will more than pay for itself over time as potential decreases in intake, production and reproduction are minimized.
+• Mitigating heat stress: Addressing potential heat stress concerns during the summer months will more than pay for itself over time by minimizing any potential decreases in intake, production and reproduction.

 • Vaccination protocols: Follow strict vaccination protocols in order to ensure optimal doe health at all times.